sahil-kale/basilisk-actuator-control-lib/README.md

 This library is a hardware-agnostic library intended to support basic commutation of actuators.
 As of now, the following actuator types with associated commutation strategy are supported by this C++ library:
 - BLDC/PMSM (Sensored & Sensorless Trap, Sensored FOC)

+The following were, at one point, WIP, but are deprioritized in favour of a focus on BLDC software development.
 - Stepper Motor Commutation (Note: SW commutation of stepper motors should be avoided as the motor will commutate far slower)
 - Brushed Motor (Torque and Open-Loop Speed)